 3. Tell them why it matters

 In addition to consequences, when my kids don’t stop when they hear “please stop,” we use it as an opportunity to talk with them about why we expect them to stop.
 They’re 5 and 3, so we try to keep it short and sweet.
 Usually, we say something like, “That is your sister’s body, so only she gets to decide what happens to it, not you.”
 We also tell them that the same applies to their body, “It is the same for you.
 Your body belongs to you, and only YOU get to decide what happens to it.”
 Of course, as they get older, we can have more detailed conversations.
 However, at this age, the basics of consent still fit quite easily into everyday conversations.

 4. Teach them to ask before touching other people

 Preschoolers are smart.
-They can have a great understanding of their bodies and respecting other people’s space at an early age.
+They can have a great understanding of their bodies and respect other people’s space at an early age.
 We don’t need to wait until they get older to explain it to them.
 We also don’t need to have a long, drawn-out conversation with them at this age.
 Simple reminders and boundaries woven throughout their everyday experiences can make a world of difference in how they understand consent.
-And I find the more you’re able to incorporate it in naturally in the early years, the easier it is to understand in their older years.
+And I find the more you can incorporate it naturally in the early years, the easier it is to understand in their older years.